• Skip to main content

 Caesar dressing in square open jar with spoon, lemon and dressing in purple bowl in background.

-This delicious, healthy vegan caesar salad dressing is made using silken tofu for a super creamy texture and a touch of miso paste for extra depth and richness of flavour.
+This delicious vegan caesar salad dressing is made using naturally low-calorie silken tofu for a super creamy texture and a touch of miso paste for extra depth and richness of flavour.
 Ready in 5 minutes!

 Caesar salad dressing in square open jar with spoon, lemon, dressing in purple bowl and capers in small dish with spoon in background.

-Making homemade vegan caesar salad dressing involves combining all the ingredients and pureeing until smooth and creamy.
+Making vegan caesar salad dressing involves combining all the ingredients and pureeing until smooth and creamy.
 Nothing could be simpler!
 It has a rich, delicious flavour (very similar to its traditional counterpart) that will lift any salad.
-This is also one of the healthiest salad dressings you'll ever find!

 • Incredibly creamy,